NatLibFi/finna-metadata-profiles/README.md

 ### The latest version

-The folder LIDO/v0.1 contains all files related to the first public beta version of the LIDO application profile.
+The subfolders in the LIDO folder are named by the version number and contain all files related to the specific version.
+Currently, only the first public beta version of the LIDO application profile is available.
 When a new version of the profile is published, it will be added to the LIDO folder.